List of Pound Puppies characters: Other

-Blabber – A mouse who participated at the Annual Pet Talent Show in Bright Lights, Bright Eyes.
+Blabber – a mouse who participated at the Annual Pet Talent Show in "Bright Lights, Bright Eyes".
 His owner is Matthew.
 While playing his horns to the tune of "Three Blind Mice", he is distracted by Brattina wearing a cheese costume.
-Just as he is about to be eaten by Catgut, Cooler and Nose Marie come to the rescue by wearing a tuna can costume and trapping Catgut in a trash can.
-Thus, Blabber is able to finish his act.
-Vocal effects provided by Frank Welker.
+Just as he is about to be eaten by Catgut, Cooler and Nose Marie come to the rescue by wearing a tuna can costume and trapping Catgut in a trash can, thus, Blabber is able to finish his act.
+Vocal effects were provided by Frank Welker.